pierrediedhiou/cybersecurity-journey/glossary.md

 - **ICMP Timestamp Scan** — An Nmap host discovery technique using ICMP Timestamp requests (-PP) to find live hosts, useful when echo requests are blocked
+- **IDS** — Intrusion Detection System, inspects network packets for suspicious behavioral patterns or content signatures and raises an alert when a malicious rule is matched
+- **Idle Scan** — Also called Zombie scan, an Nmap technique (-sI) that uses an idle host on the network to send probes, making the scan appear to come from the zombie host instead of the attacker
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and